 - Names of recipients of degrees conferred or to be conferred

 - Names of recipients of honors or special awards

 - Weight and height of athletic team members

-- Student addresses for use by the College’s Foundation and Alumni Association upon review by the Strategic Committee and the approval of the President
+- Student addresses for use by the College’s Foundation and Alumni Network upon review by the Strategic Committee and the approval of the President

 - Addresses of students who have applied for graduation may be provided to Florida public universities and independent colleges and universities of Florida